gallochris/gallochris.github.io/_rs/01-basics.md

 In the first section of <a href="http://swirlstats.com/students.html" >swirl's</a> R package, you learn the basics of R. Here are my notes.

-R is a calculator on steriods.
-Like any programming langauage, a big advantage is you eliminate repeating the same steps over and over again.
+R is a calculator on steroids.
+Like any programming language, a big advantage is you eliminate repeating the same steps over and over again.
 Automation.

 ## Variables

-A variable stores results of basic arithmitec (`+, -, /, *, sqrt(), ^2`).
+A variable stores results of basic arithmetic (`+, -, /, *, sqrt(), ^2`).

 Assign a variable by using the less-than sign and a dash.
 This `<-` creates an *arrow*.